 National Day of Prayer is an annual holiday that serves to encourage Americans to pray, meditate and repent.
 It is also used to draw awareness to prayer and religious beliefs.

-The origins of National Day of Prayer date back to 1787, when Benjamin Franklin asked President George Washington to open each day with prayer, and to realize that prayer is deeply intertwined in the fabric of the United States.
-However, it was not until February 1952 during the Korean War that Reverend Billy Graham petitioned support of Representative Percy Priest to observe a national day of prayer.
-On April 17, 1952 President Harry Truman signed a bill proclaiming National Day of Prayer, to encourage Americans to turn to God in prayer and meditation.
+The origins of National Day of Prayer date back to 1787 when Benjamin Franklin asked President George Washington to open each day with prayer and to realize that prayer is deeply intertwined in the fabric of the United States.
+It was not until February 1952 however, that Reverend Billy Graham petitioned support of Representative Percy Priest to observe a national day of prayer.
+On April 17, 1952, President Harry Truman signed a bill proclaiming National Day of Prayer, to encourage Americans to turn to God in prayer and meditation.
 National Prayer Day is celebrated every year on the first Thursday of May.

 National Day of Prayer Facts & Quotes

 National Day of Prayer Top Events and Things to Do

 National Day of Prayer References and Related Siteswww.pewforum.org: Changing America's Religious Landscape www.nationaldayofprayer.org: National Day of Prayer Official Website CBS News: National Prayer www.pewresearch.org: 5 Facts About Prayer